 - Specialist expertise - finding programmers who understand COBOL or other legacy languages becomes increasingly expensive as they become scarce

-- Hardware maintenance - spare parts for aging systems become rare and costly
+- Hardware maintenance - spare parts for ageing systems become rare and costly

 - Integration workarounds - building custom connections to make legacy systems talk to modern tools